Back to all blogs

 Phase 3: Structured Testing

-• Bronze Thyroid: This is our focused starting point.
-It includes the base markers (TSH, Free T4, Free T3) plus our "Blue Horizon Extras"—magnesium and cortisol.
+• Bronze Thyroid: Our starting point.
+Includes TSH, Free T4, Free T3, plus magnesium and cortisol.

-• Gold Thyroid: This is a broader health snapshot.
-It includes everything in Silver plus vital cofactors like Vitamin D, Vitamin B12, Folate, Ferritin, and CRP (a marker of inflammation).
+• Gold Thyroid: Everything in Silver plus cofactors like Vitamin D, B12, Folate, Ferritin, and CRP.

 • Platinum Thyroid: Our most comprehensive profile.
-It includes everything in Gold plus Reverse T3, HbA1c (for blood sugar), and a full iron panel.
-This requires a professional blood draw because of the complexity of the markers.
+Includes Gold markers plus Reverse T3, HbA1c, and a full iron panel.
+Requires a professional blood draw.

 Why the "Extras" Matter: Magnesium and Cortisol

-Note on Medication: If you are already taking thyroid medication, such as Levothyroxine, never adjust your dose based on a private test result alone.
-Always discuss your results with your GP or endocrinologist before making any changes to your treatment plan.
+Note: If you are already taking thyroid medication, such as Levothyroxine, never adjust your dose based on a private test result alone.
+Always discuss your results with your GP or endocrinologist first.

 Practical Tips for Your Blood Test